Raviteq/adrapid-api/source/includes/_medias.md

 ## Progress

 The transcoding process can take some time, so in order to track the progress the following API is provided.
+The progress is reported as an Integer ranging from 0 to 100.

 ### SSE Endpoint